BerlinUnited/Visual-Analytics/docs/Backup.md

 python utils/backup.py -g -o <my_output_path>
 # select the list of representations to backup
 # any representation will also backup the table holding all the frame information
+# NOTE: you need to use the table name as they are in the database
 python utils/backup.py -g -a -t image_naoimage -o <my_output_path>
 # select all data from specifc logs
 python utils/backup.py -g -l 1 2 3 282 -o <my_output_path>

+# for local development creating a backup like this is most useful
+python utils/backup.py -g -a -t image_naoimage annotation_annotation -o <my_output_path>
 ```

 For downloading the backups you need to zip the folder first for example like this: